4.4 Responding to concerns about a child

 Responding to concerns about a child

-Anyone who has concerns about a child’s welfare should make a referral to local authority children’s social care.
+Anyone who has concerns about a child’s welfare should make a referral to local authority children’s social care and should do so immediately if there is a concern that the child is suffering significant harm or is likely to do so.
 This includes professionals who work with children and their families but could also be the child themselves, family members or members of the public.
+Practitioners who make a referral should always follow up their concerns if they are not satisfied with the response.

 The Children Act 1989 introduced the concept of significant harm as the threshold which justifies compulsory intervention in family life in the best interests of children.
 Section 47 of the Act places a duty on local authorities to make enquiries, or cause enquiries to be made, where it has reasonable cause to suspect that a child is suffering, or is likely to suffer significant harm.